 - foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

 You can navigate the links to the left to view information about our equality policies and procedures, about actions we have taken and about decisions we have made relating to equality across a range of Council services.
 You can also find out more about the profile of the local area.
 Together, these pages contain information which demonstrate how we are meeting the Public Sector Equality Duty.
-These pages will be updated regularly.

-We are happy to provide information in other languages, large print, braille or on audio tape – please contact our Help Line 01737 276000 if you would like this service.
+It may be possible to provide information in other languages, large print, braille or on audio tape – please contact our Help Line 01737 276000 if you would like this service.
 See the Access to council services and Translations pages for more information.

 Improving our evidence